systeminit/si/app/docs/src/reference/asset/function.md

 ### Template function example

 A management function that creates components and the connections to them.
-The function can use inputs from the asset it is connected to and specify a number of components to create.
+The function can use inputs from the connected asset and specify the number of components to create.
 When creating components, the position of a component is relative to the position of the management component inside the current view.
 So `x: 100, y: 200` will be 100 units to the right and 200 units below the management component.
-When updating component position, the position is the absolute position of the component.
+When updating the component position, the position is the absolute position of the component.

 ```typescript